 - Reduced range of motion or articulation of foot movements

 Though these symptoms are common, if they last longer than a few days, the issue is likely severe and requires more than just at-home treatments.
 If symptoms last longer than a few days, a medical evaluation is highly recommended.

 Deltoid ligament injuries can be easily diagnosed due to their immediate effects.
 If the symptoms have been allowed to heal and a person senses something is still amiss, the clinical evaluation may be a little more difficult.

 A typical evaluation will begin by examining the patient’s medical history.
 Past injury to the ankle or abnormal bone structures within the foot will provide valuable insight into the condition of the deltoid ligament.

-Based on the physical examination, the doctor will have a better idea of whether or not the deltoid ligament is actually the issue.
-To resolve any doubt, they will likely move on to the use of medical imaging technology in order to get a view of the tissues within the ankle.
+Based on the physical examination, the doctor will have a better idea of whether or not the deltoid ligament is the issue.
+To resolve any doubt, they will likely use medical imaging technology to get a view of the tissues within the ankle.

 CAT scans and MRIs will give doctors a detailed view of the condition of the deltoid ligament.
 Localizing tears or abnormalities will help doctors create a treatment plan which specifically targets the injured portions of the deltoid ligament.

 Based on the results of the medical evaluation and a discussion of the patient’s functional goals, doctors will create a treatment plan aimed at targeting as many of the patient’s concerns as possible.
 Whether a patient wants to reduce pain or increase their mobility, each plan will likely involve multiple treatments.